ryanwoconnor/faq.twin.villas/rusticretreatct.md

 ## Rustic Retreat

-Information for our Airbnb Listing in Stonington, CT found [at this link.](https://www.airbnb.com/h/rusticretreatct)
+Information for our Listing in Stonington, CT found [at this link.](https://www.airbnb.com/h/rusticretreatct)

-### Entrance to the Airbnb
+### Entrance to the Listing

-The entrance to the Airbnb and parking are located in the image below.
+The entrance to the listing and parking are located in the image below.

 <img width="50%" height="50%" src="assets/images/parking_entrance.jpeg"/>